PrincipleStudios/principle-studios-openapi-generators/generators/dotnetcore-server-interfaces/readme.md

 _Note:_ Not implementing the classes will allow you to share a DLL that would act as the starting point for a server.

-# Working with this source code
+## Working with this source code

 Prerequisites:

-    .NET CLI 6.0 or higher

-To build:

-    cd nuget
-    dotnet pack
+    .NET 7.0 SDK

 [1]: https://github.com/microsoft/OpenAPI.NET
 [2]: https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files